 With this in mind, would you be interested in learning some money tips from around the world?

 Here’s a guide to give you an idea of how people from around the world deal with money.
-Dive in to learn a thing or two on how you can save and manage your finances better.
+Dive in to learn a thing or two about how you can save and manage your finances better.

 China: Save, save, save

-While the Chinese are often considered as some of the biggest spenders in the world, they are also famous for their money-saving habits.
+While the Chinese are often considered some of the biggest spenders in the world, they are also famous for their money-saving habits.
 In fact, China boasts one of the world’s highest household savings rates at 45%.

 Although governments in Western countries often have more developed public services, a rainy day fund is something everyone should have regardless of the country.